anka-sirota/amfm/README.md

 Simple Last.fm scrobbler for MPD written in Perl;

-* Uses only the title tag (can scrobble radio);
-* Updates 'Now Playing' status;
-* Scrobbles track after 30 seconds playback;
-* Work-in-progress!
+## How it works

+This scrobbler is designed to scrobble internet radio. amfm uses MPD 'currentsong' command to fetch a title of the song.
+Before submitting any track amfm searches for correct track name and artist using Last.fm API 'track.search' method.
+If search results looks good enough then amfm updates 'Now Playing' status and scrobbles the corrected track after 30 seconds playback.

+Please keep in mind that this is still a work-in-progress.

 ### Usage

-There's no much configuration available yet.
+There's not much configuration available yet.
 Everything script needs can be supplied through the environment variables:

         MPD_PORT=6600 MPD_HOST=locahost LASTFM_USERNAME=foo LASTFM_PASSWORD=bar perl amfm.pl --start|--stop|--restart